Zimbabwe declares holiday on Mugabe’s birthday — Nigeria Today

 Past elections however have been tainted by violence and intimidation by ZANU-PF operatives.

-The post Zimbabwe declares holiday on Mugabe’s birthday appeared first on Vanguard News.
+The post Zimbabwe declares holiday on Mugabe’s birthday appeared first on The Independent Uganda:.

 Do you something awesome to share with the world?
 Click here to share